hfurubotten/autograder/INSTALL.md

 ## Running (first time: configure) ##

 1. `cd $GOPATH/bin/`
-2. Run `sudo autograder`.
+2. Run `sudo ./autograder -admin=<githubusername> -clientid=<OAuth ID> -secret=<OAuth secret token> -domain=<http://your.domain.com>`.
+Where you put in your system details after the equal sign.

+3. Optional (replaces step 2): You can configure the details in a config file and run `sudo ./autograder -configfile=/path/to/config.json`.
+This is explained in more details in the [config package](https://github.com/hfurubotten/autograder/tree/master/config).
-3. Optional (replaces step 2): `screen -S autograder sudo autograder`.
+4. Optional (replaces step 2): `screen -S autograder sudo autograder`.
 This lets you run the autograder in the background allowing you to close the terminal window.
 To disconnect from the screen session, use `ctrl+a, d`.

 ## Running (configuration completed) ##

 1. `cd $GOPATH/bin/`
 2. Run `sudo autograder`.
-3. Optional (replaces step 2): `screen -S autograder sudo autograder`.
+3. Optional (replaces step 2): `screen -S autograder sudo ./autograder`.
 This lets you run the autograder in the background allowing you to close the terminal window.
 To disconnect from the screen session, use `ctrl+a, d`.

 ## Upgrading ##